American Democracy Project at CSUSM

 In Fall 2020, ADP, co-sponosred a series of National Times Talk with Student series to debrief the presidential and vice-presidential debates, along with a workshops on Deliberative Dialogues and post-Election engagement.

-All events will be VIRTUAL for spring 2021.
 Check the Civic Engagement event page for registration information.

 The American Democracy Project (ADP) is a national multi-campus initiative focused on public higher education’s role in preparing the next generation of informed, engaged citizens for our democracy.
 The goal of ADP nationwide is to produce graduates who are committed to being knowledgeable, involved citizens in their communities.